SophiaChen-codes/DOTNB/README.md

   ```

 # Requirements
-You can select the DOTNB package with you preferred programming language.
-The compiling and requirements details are following.
+Requirements differ between language.
+See the README files under each language for more details.

 ## Instructions

-The DOTNB is performaed by several programming languages.
-In each folder, the functions of PDF, CDF, mean and variance are provided.

-## Examples

-In DOTNB_Matlab sudbfolder, examples are shown how use these functions.
+In the folder of each language, the mean, variance, CDF, and PDF functions of DOTNB are provided.
+Examples of how to use these functions are also provided